So how does it work?

 We ask clients to encourage attendees to sign up to allocated time slots rather than organise an ‘ad hoc’ or ‘drop in’ arrangement.
 Those signed up should enter and leave the room as one group.
 This ensures disruption is kept to a minimum, latecomers may not be admitted.
 It’s worth letting attendees know that in the first half of the session our dogs are excited and more playful.
 The second half of the session is usually calmer and more chilled.
 We advise they bear this in mind when booking their time slot.

 How many hours can I have?

-We deliver two hour sessions.
-We can provide one hour sessions, but at the price of a two hour session – our minimum cost.
+We usually deliver two hour sessions with three dogs.
+We can provide one hour sessions at a cheaper cost, with two dogs.
 Due to the welfare of our dogs, we do not offer sessions any longer than two hours.

 What times of day do you operate?